CD-Kontent/rich-text-link-checker/README.md

 Supply an Environment ID (required), Preview API Key (optional), and Language Codename (optional), in the provided form.

-The tool will scan for URLs, and send them to a server to be tested, and display the responses on-screen in table form.
+The tool will scan for URLs, send them to a server to be tested, and display the responses on-screen in table form.

 ### Colour Codes